aszynkow/oci_terraform_school/session0_intro_to_terraform/README.md

 # Session 0: Introduction to Terraform

+Welcome to **Session 0** of the OCI Terraform School.
+In this session, you'll understand what Terrafrom is and how it works with Cloud API's

+---

+## ✅ What You'll Learn

+- What is Terraform
+- How it works with Cloud API's
+- What is a Terraform state file

+---

 ## **What Is Terraform?**

 Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
 It allows you to define and manage cloud infrastructure using configuration files written in a declarative language called HCL (HashiCorp Configuration Language).